derived smooth geometry

 Pursuing Stacks is an influential manuscript written by Alexander Grothendieck in 1983, and of which copies were sent to Ronnie Brown and Larry Breen.
 It is written in English “in response to a correspondence in English”.
 He intended that later volumes would be in French, entitled À la poursuite des champs (literally In Pursuit of Stacks).
 Grothendieck gave permission to Ronnie Brown to copy the correspondence, and so this volume gradually circulated.

 Preliminary to the circulated Pursuing Stacks is a 12 page letter to Daniel Quillen, dated 19-02-1983, who did not respond.
 The work then proceeds as a sort of research diary of about 600 pages, including many back-trackings and corrections.
-The ideas presented have proved hugely influential even to this day in homotopy theory, higher category theory and higher geometry, and indeed many of them have now been rigorously worked over and published (see below).
-However, we should note that this does not mean “Pursuing stacks” did not contain rigorously worked notions and results itself.
+The ideas presented have proved hugely influential even to this day in homotopy theory, higher category theory and higher geometry, and indeed many of them have now been thoroughly worked over, ‘pursued’ and published (see below).
+We note however that this does not mean “Pursuing stacks” did not contain many rigorously worked notions and results itself.
 On the other hand one of the values of the document is to show how Grothendieck goes about developing his ideas, and he was insistent that the document should be published, if at all, “as is”, so that young people could see that even well known people could make errors.

 For an account of the origins of the manuscript, see Ronnie Brown’s account, where a large downloadable .ps file may be found.
 Scanned copies of the original typescript are available here (in djvu, warning: 23MB), here (djvu and pdf - 252MB), or here (png images) (some of these links seem no longer to work!).
 Page by Maltsiniotis.